slidewinder/direction/routes/routes_overview.md

 **search your slide library**

-Start typing to search
+> Start typing to search

-> show dynamic list of slides matchinf query with a limit
-> can page through results
-> arrow keys select a slide, enter shows a menu for that slide
+show dynamic list of slides matchinf query with a limit can page through results arrow keys select a slide, enter shows a menu for that slide

-> individual slide menu allows:
+individual slide menu allows:
 - edit -> route `edit_slide`
 - add tags -> provide a field to add (autocompleted) tags
 - add to collection -> provide a field to enter (autocompleted) collection
-- create a new deck with this slide -> route `new_deck`
+- create a new deck with this slide -> route `new_deck` slide ID
 - select

 [choices]: